-An exoplanet with imaginative biology, a fascist prison camp, and bitter academic prisoner.
+An exoplanet with imaginative biology, a fascist prison cap, and bitter academic prisoner.
 What’s not to like?
+Well…

 The life of ecologist Arton Daghdev is ripped apart when he’s convicted of dissident science and transported to a labor colony on the distant planet, Kiln.
 But the wildlife on Kiln is fascinating, and luckily, he’s assigned to the scientific team’s support staff.

 Still, the menial role rankles the arrogant professor.
 How can he study ecology shackled by authoritarian doctrine and confined to a lab?
-But then a prison revolt changes everything, the professor encounters Kiln’s native life, up close and personal.
+Then a prison revolt changes everything, the professor encounters Kiln’s native life, up close and personal.

 (Although, I have to say, first person past – the character telling the story from the future – is a weird choice for any prison drama, as it kills suspense by revealing that the character survives the action.
-Unless the character is narrating posthumously, as in Sunset Boulevard.)
+Unless the character is narrating posthumously, as in the famous old-Hollywood movie, Sunset Boulevard, in which the narrator is floating face down in a swimming pool.)

 Alien Clay is also marred by excessive repetition, mostly Arton’s pretentious internal dialogue: his past, his take on science, his take on “the man”, his take on humanity, etc. His ruminations can be insightful, but are sometimes repeated in triplicate, each iteration slightly reworded, one after the other, making for a peanut butter thick paragraph, and significantly slowing the story.
 A solid edit might’ve reduced the text to a taught and much more interesting novella.